31-Point Outline for Structural Reforms in Bangladesh

 7

-The issue of amendment of Article 70 of the constitution will be considered, subject to examination, in order to ensure scope to the Members of the Parliament to express independent opinion in the Parliament, except in case of no-confidence motion, Finance Bill, Constitution Amendment Bill and issues involving national security.
+The amendment of Article 70 of the Constitution will be considered, subject to thorough examination, to allow Members of Parliament to express independent opinions, except in cases involving no-confidence motions, finance bills, constitutional amendment bills, and matters related to national security.

 8

-The existing 'Chief Election Commissioner and other Election Commissioners' Appointment Act-2022' will undergo amendments to establish a fresh and capable Election Commission, composed of independent, proficient, unbiased, agreeable, and resolute individuals, as per the input from political parties and distinguished figures.
-The practice of voting across all centers will be ensured through paper ballots rather than EVMs.
-Revisions will be made to the RPO, the Delimitation Order, and the law governing the registration of political parties.
-The utilization of party symbols in local government elections will be annulled.
+The existing ‘Chief Election Commissioner and Other Election Commissioners’ Appointment Act-2022’ will be amended to establish a new, effective Election Commission.
+This Commission will comprise independent, competent, impartial, and credible individuals, based on recommendations from political parties and distinguished experts.
+All centres will conduct vote using paper ballots instead of electronic voting machines (EVMs).
+Reforms will be introduced to the Representation of the People Order (RPO), the Delimitation Order, and the laws governing the registration of political parties.
+Additionally, using party symbols in local government elections will be abolished.

 9

-All constitutional, statutory, and public institutions will be restructured through essential legal reforms, aiming to reinstate transparency, accountability, and credibility that transcend narrow political divisions.
-The appointment to pivotal positions within these institutions will be subjected to review by a Parliamentary Committee through a formal hearing process.
+All constitutional, statutory, and public institutions will be restructured through essential legal reforms to reinstate transparency, accountability, and credibility that transcend parochial political lines.
+Appointments to key positions within constitutional institutions will undergo vetting by a Parliamentary Committee through a hearing process.

 10